opencdms-components/opencdms-rclimatic/README.md

 [![](https://img.shields.io/pypi/v/opencdms.svg)](https://pypi.python.org/pypi/opencdms) [![Travis-CI Build](https://img.shields.io/travis/opencdms/pyopencdms.svg)](https://travis-ci.com/opencdms/pyopencdms) [![Documentation Status](https://readthedocs.org/projects/opencdms/badge/?version=latest)](https://opencdms.readthedocs.io/en/latest/?badge=latest) [![Updates](https://pyup.io/repos/github/opencdms/opencdms/shield.svg)](https://pyup.io/repos/github/opencdms/opencdms/)
 -->
 ## Overview
+The `opencdms.process` package is intended to contain wrappers around capabilities from other (external) projects.

 `opencdms.process` has dependencies on external R libraries.
-The development may also include dependencies running on node.js to allow the same JavaScript validation code to be executed the browser and also on the server.
+The development may also include dependencies running on FreePascal and Node.JS.
+The use of Node.JS is intended to allow the same JavaScript validation code to be executed by the browser and also on the server.
 If a user does not have the necessary dependencies then useful error messages should be provided.

 ## Example